shanmukhdontu8/spectral-assignment/grpc_backend/README.md

 ### Guide

 This is the gRPC backend server folder \
-The grpc server listens on port `9090` and responds to flask middleware using protocol buffers created using meter.proto.
+The grpc server listens on port `9090` and responds to flask middleware using protocol buffers created by meter.proto.

-To compile the `meter.proto` file definition we need to run:
+To compile the `meter.proto` file definition we need to run (virtualenv):

 ```bash
  python -m grpc_tools.protoc --proto_path=./ --python_out=./ --grpc_python_out=./ ./protos/meter.proto